 If there is only rain, with no thunder or lightning, Clive will still hold lessons in the water.
 If the rain becomes heavy and lifeguards cannot see the bottom, swimmers will be pulled out of the water for on-land learning until the rain clears up.

-Private lessons are exempt from the scheduled make-up day.
+Private lessons and one week Parent/Child classes are exempt from the scheduled make-up day.
 The Aquatic Management team will contact those registered in these programs on make-up options if the weather does force classes to not be held.

 Do you offer make-ups for missed swim lesson classes?